-Valentine’s Day is often recognised as a money-making scheme for retailers yet this doesn’t stop us buying cards, flowers and cards to show our loved ones their value to us.
-If we didn’t show our recognition at least once a year, they may not stick around!
-In a sense, the same applied to employees in the workplace.!
+Valentine’s Day is often recognised as a money-making scheme for retailers.
+However, this doesn’t stop us buying cards, flowers and cards to show our loved ones their value to us!
+If we didn’t show recognition to loved ones now and then, they may not stick around!
+In a sense, the same applies in the workplace, with employee recognition necessary to retain top talent.

-The power of the employee is growing and as such, loyalty is diminishing.
-It is in the interest of employers to make sure employees feel valued.
-Otherwise top talent may head towards a more appreciative employer.
+The power of the employee is growing, whilst simultaneously loyalty is diminishing.
+As such, it is in the interest of employers to make sure employees feel valued.
+Otherwise, top talent may head towards a more appreciative employer.

-Visionary organisations have jumped on the recognition band wagon creating various methods to recognise and reward staff.
-We have highlighted our top 21 ways to recognise and reward your most valuable asset:
+Visionary organisations have jumped on the recognition bandwagon by creating various methods to recognise and reward staff.
+We have highlighted our top 21 ways to provide employee recognition below.

-Depending on the organisations size, this can be weekly or monthly.
-It must be viewed as being fair and objective – using a recognition tool like Actus can help to track which of your staff are attracting the most positive feedback from others.
+Depending on the organisation’s size, ‘Employee of the….’ schemes this can be weekly or monthly.
+It must be viewed as being fair and objective and therefore a software tool like Actus Recognition should be used to track staff attracting positive feedback

 For employees that love to shop, vouchers can be a simple way of rewarding an employee and allows them to choose a gift of their choice.